Kitware/spmd-miniapps/Guide.md

 are interpolated.
 For identifying duplicates, a Point Locator data structure is used which divides the data range into bins to reduce the number of comparisons.
-The vectorized version functions slightly differently.
+The vectorized version (simd) functions slightly differently.
 An initial pass is performed to find the look-up index of each cell.
 Based on the indexes, the arrays for points, normals and indexes are preallocated.
 A second pass is performed to generate the triangles.
 Finally the points array is checked to remove duplicates using the Point Locator data structure.
 This step is not vectorized.
-Another simple vectorized implementation tests if, instead of vectorizing the whole algorithm, only vectorizing some short-vector based parts (gradient computation and linear interpolation in this case), would give some reasonable performance improvements.
+Another simple vectorized implementation (shortvec) tests if, instead of vectorizing the whole algorithm, only vectorizing some short-vector based parts (gradient computation and linear interpolation in this case), would give some reasonable performance improvements.

-The second version was implemented from scratch specifically to be easy to vectorize.
+The second version (scalar_2 and simd_2) was implemented from scratch specifically to be easy to vectorize.
 The algorithm is divided in to stages, where some intermediate stages just reformat the data from previous stage, to be easy to process in the next vector stage.